Judge bars Biden from enforcing 100-day deportation ban

 U.S. District Judge Drew Tipton issued a temporary restraining order sought by Texas, which sued on Friday against a Department of Homeland Security memo that instructed immigration agencies to pause most deportations.
 Tipton said the Biden administration had failed “to provide any concrete, reasonable justification for a 100-day pause on deportations.”

 Tipton’s order is an early blow to the Biden administration, which has proposed far-reaching changes sought by immigration advocates, including a plan to legalize an estimated 11 million immigrants living in the U.S. illegally.
-Biden promised during his campaign to pause most deportations for 100 days.
+Biden promised during his campaign to issue the moratorium.

 The order represents a victory for Texas’ Republican leaders, who often sued to stop programs enacted by Biden’s Democratic predecessor, President Barack Obama.
 It also showed that just as Democratic-led states and immigration groups fought former President Donald Trump over immigration in court, often successfully, so too will Republicans with Biden in office.